AT-Publishing/website/_posts/2017-11-22-bfx-depos-wthdr.md

 > Withdrawals should be speeding up now.
 First, there was a delay in refilling hot wallet due to travel on behalf of a couple of the signers, then it is taking a while to work through the queue, requiring frequent refilling of hot wallet.

+**Update:**

+According to [this screenshot taken from 4chan](https://image.prntscr.com/image/M3xDGd1kRbuN2Nue214ULg.png), Bitfinex is using a Polish bank for their EUR wires.
+The bank is called Bank Spółdzielczy w Skierniewicach (BS Skierniewice) [https://www.bsskierniewice.pl/](https://www.bsskierniewice.pl/) and it is not a well known, big institute.
+It has triggered a [wave of mistrust on the Cryptocurrency subreddit](https://www.reddit.com/r/CryptoCurrency/comments/7entmf/upvote_gtfo_of_bitfinex_and_maybe_bitcoin_in/).

-*This post will be amended once there is more information available.*
+*This post will be further amended once there is more information available.*

 ________________________